 The Ancient High House in Stafford, the largest timber framed town house that survives in England.
 This Tudor, Elizabethan house sits in Stafford High Street and amongst the shops of the modern era.
 It has seen far more than shoppers in its long history, from prestige beginnings to Royal guests.

 In 1595 the local and wealthy Dorrington family wanted to build a house in Stafford full of grandeur.
 It is fair to say that when built, the house would have been visible in the skyline for many miles along with Stafford Castle as a backdrop.
-There was once a great wood, Doxey Wood, that was full of oak trees and stretched from the castle out to the village Hyde Lea.
-Once the house was commissioned, many men went to work chopping the great oaks, and plenty of it was needed for this house.
+There was once a great wood, Doxey Wood, that was full of oak trees and stretched from the castle out to the village called Hyde Lea.
+Once the house was commissioned, many men went to work chopping the great oaks, and plenty of it was needed for this house to be built.
 Some smaller branches would have gone into making inside structures too.
 Parts of other houses would have probably been used.
-Ever heard the expression ‘up sticks and move’?
-Well it came from this time, where literally you could move by upping sticks and moving the entire home…

 Of course, you can’t have a house over 400 years old without a ghost or two can you?

 Throughout the 19th Century modifications severely damaged the structure, some chimneys and fireplaces taken out to make more room, the ground floor opened up more shop-like.

 In the 1980s the house had been made safe and opened as a museum.
 You can take a trip through the house and its many eras with memorabilia.
 The four poster bed, the Civil war room, the Victorian and an Edwardian room.
 See exhibits showing how the building was made, photos of old and much more.
 The top floor houses too the museum of the Staffordshire Yeomanry.

 If you are in the town Stafford it is a must see, you can’t miss it at all, it is on the main High Street with all the shops!